USA Customs Clearance Logo White

 While non-organic ingredients can have an organic label, only about five percent of all the ingredients for the product as a whole can be non-organic.
 Imports of these organic products must also have the name of the certifying agent and the USDA Organic Seal.

-The “made with” organic ingredients label is for products that are made with no less than 70 percent of organic products.
-“Made with” specific organic ingredients label is for products that have less than 70 percent of organic ingredients within it.
+The “made with” organic ingredients label is for products that are made with no less than 70% of organic products.
+“Made with” specific organic ingredients label is for products that have less than 70% of organic ingredients within it.

 The USDA Organic Seal is not permitted on these two types of organic foods.
 Products that have the “made with” organic ingredients label cannot be represented as organic by the farm or business that produced them.